fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd30.md

             - Tells us that they are wondering if we'll help them gather more information about the Giants
             - Krowen passes Oberon a document which shows us the Harper's Teleportation Network
                 - He also tells us the specifics of where the actual teleporters are, and how to use them
-            - Krowen takes the join, and gives us (all originally came from Daratha)
+            - Krowen takes the coin, and gives us (all originally came from Daratha)
                 - 6 small rolled up scrolls
                     - Dispel Magic
                     - Another gives the ability to fly